remizaidan/ProjectMaker/README.md

 https://remizaidan.github.io/ProjectMaker/
 </a>

+All the files in this repository can safely be installed under PATH.
-Below is a brief description and the usage of each file in this repository.
+Below is a brief description and the usage of each file.

 <br>